 Note: By adding the Keboola service account as a subscriber, you enable read-only access to the data.

-When you register an external bucket, we analyze the metadata of objects in it and register all tables and views as tables in the bucket in Keboola Connection.
-If you later add additional tables or views, you will need to manually refresh the external bucket using the Refresh action in the bucket detail to make them visible in Keboola Connection.
+When you register an external dataset, we analyze the metadata of the objects in it and register all tables and views as tables in the Keboola Storage bucket.
+If you later add additional tables or views, you must manually refresh the Storage bucket using the Refresh action in the bucket detail to make them visible in Keboola.

-External buckets are not part of a normal input mapping.
-They are accessible via the read-only input mapping.
+External datasets cannot be used in an input mapping They are accessible via the read-only input mapping.
 Keep in mind that external buckets cannot be used in an output mapping as they are not writable.

-In the following example, you’ve created an external bucket called users-reporting
+In the following example, it is assumed that you’ve created an external dataset called users-reporting

 that references the sales_emea